container-storage-interface/spec/spec.md

 A Controller plugin MUST implement this RPC call if plugin has `EXPAND_VOLUME` controller capability.
 This RPC allows the CO to expand the size of a volume.

+This operation MUST be idempotent.
+If a volume corresponding to the specified volume ID is already larger than or equal to the target capacity of the expansion request, the plugin SHOULD reply 0 OK.

 This call MAY be made by the CO during any time in the lifecycle of the volume after creation if plugin has `VolumeExpansion.ONLINE` capability.
 If plugin has `EXPAND_VOLUME` node capability, then `NodeExpandVolume` MUST be called after successful `ControllerExpandVolume` and `node_expansion_required` in `ControllerExpandVolumeResponse` is `true`.